Dev-Reddy/JobsDen/README.md

     - If an unregistered user tries to log in, they are shown an error message prompting them to register first.

 15. **Validation Middleware**:

     - Validation middlewares are implemented for every form submission, displaying errors to users for accurate data input and enhancing data integrity.

+16. **OTP Verification for Email**:
+    - Added an OTP verification step for email addresses during the application process to avoid bot applications, ensuring only genuine applicants apply for job postings.

 ## <span style="color:#3498db">Required Features as per Problem Statement</span>